make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [chris-garbas](https://github.com/chris-garbas) for contributing improvements to IPS pro heatpump.
 - [Nyotee](https://github.com/Nyotee) for assisting with support for Tesla AUX series air conditioner.
 - [psuet](https://github.com/psuet) for assisting with support for XCase lock boxes.
+- [Zylazy](https://github.com/Zylazy) for assisting with support for Hoenyzy valve timers.